 If you have a regular yoga practice you may be more ready than you realise.
-We encourage you to call the Byron Yoga Centre and talk to the founder John Ogilvie on (02) 6685 8327 if you’re uncertain of your suitability for the training.
+We encourage you to call the Byron Yoga Centre team on (02) 6685 8327 if you’re uncertain of your suitability for the training.

 Trainees will also receive their Yoga Alliance 200-Hour Certification (RYT200) as soon as they apply for it and pay a registration fee.
 Yoga Alliance 200-Hour Certification offers the added benefit of a listing on their website and the recognition of a national certifying body.
 Yoga Alliance certification is also a requirement for employment at many gyms and yoga studios.